Matt McGloin: 2016 season

-McGloin appeared only briefly in two games early in the 2016 season behind a greatly improved Carr.
-However, in Week 16, Carr suffered a broken right fibula early in the 4th quarter on his only sack against the Indianapolis Colts, with an expected recovery time of 6–8 weeks.
-On January 1, 2017, McGloin made his first start since 2013, completing 6 of 11 passes for 21 yards before suffering a shoulder injury late in the second quarter and being replaced by Connor Cook in a 24-6 loss to the Denver Broncos, which cost the Raiders the AFC West championship and a first-round bye.
-On January 4, Cook was named the starter for the AFC Wildcard Game against the Houston Texans.
+In 2016, McGloin appeared only briefly in one game in the middle of the season behind a greatly improved Carr.
+However, during a Week 16 33–25 victory over the Indianapolis Colts on Christmas Eve, Carr suffered a broken right fibula early in the fourth quarter on his only sack with an expected recovery time of six to eight weeks.
+On January 1, 2017, McGloin made his first start since 2013, completing six of 11 passes for 21 yards before suffering a shoulder injury late in the second quarter and being replaced by rookie Connor Cook in a 24–6 road loss to the Denver Broncos, which cost the Raiders the AFC West championship and a first-round bye.
+Three days later, Cook was named the starter for the AFC Wildcard Game against the Texans.
 McGloin was limited in practice due to his injury but was still active as Cook's backup for the playoff game.
-McGloin did not see any action in the playoff game as the Raiders lost to the Texans 27–14.
+McGloin did not see any action in the playoff game as the Raiders lost on the road by a score of 27–14.

 Philadelphia Eagles

-On April 10, 2017, McGloin signed a 1-year deal with the Philadelphia Eagles.
-On September 1, 2017, he was released by the Eagles.
+On April 10, 2017, McGloin signed a one-year deal with the Philadelphia Eagles.
+He was released on September 1.

 Houston Texans

 On November 3, 2017, McGloin and T. J. Yates were both signed by the Houston Texans after a season-ending ACL injury to starter Deshaun Watson.
-Head coach Bill O'Brien said that Yates would be the backup to Tom Savage for the November 5 game against the Indianapolis Colts, making McGloin the third-string quarterback.
-He was released on November 7, 2017, after the team signed Josh Johnson.
+Head coach Bill O'Brien said that Yates would be the backup to Tom Savage for the November 5 game against the Colts, making McGloin the third-string quarterback.
+He was released on November 7 after the team signed Josh Johnson.

 Kansas City Chiefs

 On March 30, 2018, McGloin was signed by the Kansas City Chiefs.
-He was released on September 2, 2018.
+He was released on September 2.

 McGloin declined to sign with the Alliance of American Football, which began play in February 2019 before it ceased operations in April 2019.

 New York Guardians

-On October 15, 2019, McGloin was allocated to the New York Guardians of the XFL as part of the league's 2020 XFL Draft.
-He signed a contract with the team on November 4, 2019.
+On October 15, 2019, McGloin was allocated to the New York Guardians of the XFL as part of the league's 2020 XFL draft.
+He signed a contract with the team on November 4.

 Despite losing his starting position to Luis Perez midway through the league's inaugural season due to a rib injury and a feud with coaching staff, McGloin spoke positively of his experience in the league after it was forced to suspend operations due to the COVID-19 pandemic, stating that "It was great while it lasted...
 I really enjoyed the opportunity they gave me to go out and be a professional player again and to be 'the guy' again, if only for a short time."
-He had his contract terminated when the league suspended operations on April 10, 2020.
+McGloin had his contract terminated when the league suspended operations on April 10, 2020.